akash-ambekar/7nm-RISCV-CORE-PHYSICAL-DESIGN-CONTEST-USING-OPENROAD/README.md

 File Location : ./flow/designs/asap7/ibex/config.mk

 The supply voltage is provied in 3 formats namely Best, Typical & Worst.
 Initially it was 0.77/0.7/0.63 V i.e. +-10% tolerance band.
 But if we increase the supply voltage, drain current will rise and results in faster switching which ultimately improve fmax.
-Considering this, we
+Considering this, we increased value of supply voltage 1.3/1
+27/1.2 V (Best/Typical/Worst) and observed the improvements.

 # 5) Modification of RC Parasitics File

+File Location : ./
 # 6) Increasing Metal Layer for Routing

 File Location : ./flow/designs/asap7/ibex/config.mk